 DNA is a long molecule found in the nucleus of cells.
 It encodes the genetic instructions for normal cell function.
 You can acquire DNA mutations from your parents or acquire them from something in the environment, sometimes having a negative impact on health.
 Scientists have found both types of DNA mutations are involved in breast cancer causes.

-The majority of DNA mutations linked to breast cancer are not inherited but acquired, taking place over time.
-Mutated DNA can lead to mutated genes, resulting in the uncontrolled growth that marks malignant breast cells.
+Most DNA mutations linked to breast cancer are not inherited but acquired, taking place over time.
+Mutated DNA can change genes, resulting in the uncontrolled growth that marks malignant breast cells.

 Most breast cancers have several acquired gene mutations.
 While various environmental exposures to certain chemicals and radiation likely contribute to the mutations, so far the causes of most acquired DNA mutations linked to breast cancer are still unknown.